sanjogpandasp/Android-Security-Reference/providers/platform_security_providers.md

 ####None?

-- N has removed all JCE security providers!
-See the [N changes doc](https://github.com/doridori/Android-Security-Reference/blob/master/changes/N.md)
+- ~~N has removed all JCE security providers!
+See the [N changes doc](https://github.com/doridori/Android-Security-Reference/blob/master/changes/N.md)~~ As mentioned in the link this information was removed after the annoucement!

 ##Updating